ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 - Added [LCDproc](../../examples/spec/lcdproc) and [Cassandra](../../examples/spec/cassandra.ini) specification examples.
 These examples
   provide a good guideline for writing specifications for configurations. _(Michael Zronek)_

+- Fixed capitalization of the initial letter in Readme. _(Miruna Orsa)_
 - <<TODO>>

 ## Tests